-That's why we’ve made a special pledge to you and all our children in care.
+That's why we have a list of what all our children in care can expect from us.
 This is to tell you how we'll care for you, make sure you get a good education, help you enjoy life and prepare you for the future.
-Children in care helped us to write the pledge.
+Children in care helped us to write these.

-You can look at the pledge here, but we'll give you your own copy when you first come into care.
+You can look at the expectations for children in care, but we'll give you your own copy when you first come into care.